puzzle/microservices-lab/content/en/docs/03/_index.md

 ## Introduction

-In the previous lab we worked on a monolithic application.
-In this lab we will distribute the monolith in two independent applications.
+In the previous lab we inspected the monolithic application.
+In this lab we will distribute the monolith in two independent microservices.
-Will split up this monolith in an `order` and `stock` microservice.

 Both microservices will use RESTful APIs to communicate with each other.
-We will see how we can build the `order` microservice and why data consistency may be violated.
+We build the `order` microservice and see why data consistency could be violated.

-In a last step we will have a look at the Microprofile Long Running Actions (LRA)[^1] and how this could help for data consistency.
+In a last step we will have a look at the MicroProfile Long Running Actions (LRA)[^1] and how this could help for data consistency.
 At the end we will see how a SAGA orchestration approach could be built using LRA.